Can indoor air be hazardous to your health?

 Absolutely.
-Exposure to air pollutants can be up to 100 times worse inside than outdoors.
-The American Lung Association found that the majority of people spend 90% of their time indoors, making it critical for homeowners to know about indoor air quality (IAQ) in San Antonio.
+Exposure to air pollutants can be up to 100 times worse in a building than outdoors.
+The American Lung Association found that many people spend 90% of their time indoors, making it critical for homeowners to know about indoor air quality (IAQ) in San Antonio.

 Many regular household items create bad indoor air quality, such as:

 - Chemicals in parts of carpet, furniture, upholstery and drapes

 - Cleaning chemicals